TomasMikula/ReactFX/README.md

 ReactFX
 =======

 This project is an exploration of reactive programming techniques for JavaFX.
 A lot of inspiration is drawn from the [rxJava library](https://github.com/Netflix/RxJava/wiki) and the excellent [Principles of Reactive Programming](https://www.coursera.org/course/reactive) course.
-Since ReactFX is targetted specifically for JavaFX applications, its design and use can be significantly simpler than that of rxJava.
+Since ReactFX specifically targets JavaFX applications, its design and use can be significantly simpler than that of rxJava.
 Most importantly, all UI events in JavaFX applications are handled on the JavaFX application thread.
 Therefore, ReactFX does not need to worry about asynchrony, schedulers, etc.

 Event streams
 -------------